 *This is a social studies elective that is specifically designed for freshmen.
 The course emphasizes not only content, but also research skills that students will need for upper level history courses.

 Q: Why consider taking US/VA history instead of AP US History?

 A: Students should consider honors US/VA if they:

 - have an intense junior year AP schedule

-- they want to study Humanities without the pressure of an AP exam
+- want to study Humanities without the pressure of an AP exam

-- they want to cover the material at a slower pace
+- want to cover the material more flexibly

 Q: Is World History and Geography 1 a pre-requisite for World History and Geography 2?

 TJ students do not take a mandatory history course in ninth grade (because of the required technology course).